RKHS & Kernel Methods

 Theorem: The Representer Theorem

 Let \(\mathcal{H}_K\) be an RKHS on \(\mathcal{X}\) with kernel \(K\), let \(\{(x_i, y_i)\}_{i=1}^N\) be training data, and consider the regularized problem \[ \min_{f \in \mathcal{H}_K} \left[\sum_{i=1}^{N} \ell\bigl(y_i,\, f(x_i)\bigr) + \lambda \|f\|_{\mathcal{H}_K}^2\right], \] where \(\ell\) is any loss function and \(\lambda > 0\).
-Then the minimizer \(f^*\) has the form \[ f^*(x) = \sum_{i=1}^{N} \alpha_i \, K(x, x_i) \] for some coefficients \(\alpha_1, \ldots, \alpha_N \in \mathbb{R}\).
+Then any minimizer \(f^*\) of this objective has the form \[ f^*(x) = \sum_{i=1}^{N} \alpha_i \, K(x, x_i) \] for some coefficients \(\alpha_1, \ldots, \alpha_N \in \mathbb{R}\).

 This is a remarkable dimension reduction: the optimization was posed over the entire infinite-dimensional space \(\mathcal{H}_K\), yet the answer lies in the \(N\)-dimensional subspace \(\operatorname{span}\{K(\cdot, x_1), \ldots, K(\cdot, x_N)\}\).